-This combination medicine is utilized to treat tension headaches.
-Acetaminophen helps to decrease the pain through the frustration.
-Caffeine helps increase the effects of acetaminophen.
+This combination drugs are accustomed to treat tension headaches.
+Acetaminophen helps to slow up the pain in the headache.
+Caffeine increases the consequences of acetaminophen.
 Butalbital is a sedative that helps you to decrease anxiety and cause sleepiness and relaxation.

 See also Warning section.

 Take medicines by mouth with or without food as directed by your doctor, usually every 4 hours if required.

 If you are while using the liquid form of this medication, carefully appraise the dose utilizing a special measuring device/spoon.
 Do not use a household spoon since you may not obtain the correct dose.